 - Combine all squid marinate ingredients in a medium sized bowl, mix well.
 Set aside for 15 minutes to marinate. (note 3)

-- Add 1 tbsp oil in a large non-stick pan or skillet on high heat.
+- Add 1 tablespoon oil in a large non-stick pan or skillet on high heat.
 Add ginger and saute for 30 seconds until it starts to golden.

 - Add marinated squid into the hot pan.
 Saute for 1 minute on high heat then remove, set aside. (note 4)

-- In the same pan (no need to wash), add remaining ½ tbsp oil and celery.
+- In the same pan (no need to wash), add remaining ½ tablespoon oil and celery.
 Saute on high heat for about 2 minutes, cooking out the rawness.

 - Add cornstarch into cold stock, mix well until no lumps.
 Pour into the pan, reduce heat to medium and stir through until sauce thickens.